SolarArbiter/SolarArbiter.github.io/data_model.md

 framework may generate an aggregate Observation from the listed Observations.

-An **Organization** groups Sites, Observations, Forecasts and Users.
+An **Organization** groups Sites, Observations, Forecasts, and Users.
 Organizations provide a logical partition on which to sort objects and create access control rules.
 Organizations are not otherwise essential to the data model and are not described in depth here.

-Creation of new objects will require valid metadata for all required parameters.
+Creation of new objects requires valid metadata for all required parameters.
 Most users will use the Solar Forecast Arbiter dashboard to create new objects.
-The API will also support creation via uploading a valid JSON definition of the object.
-Metadata for sites, forecasts, and observations will be returned as JSON in the Solar Forecast Arbiter API.
+The API also supports creation via uploading a valid JSON definition of the object.
+Metadata for sites, forecasts, and observations is returned as JSON in the Solar Forecast Arbiter API.

 ### Site
 {: .anchor}

-Each Site will have a number of required parameters that identify the Site.
+Each Site has a number of required parameters that identify the Site.
 They are:

 -   *Name* - name for the Site, e.g. Desert Rock
 -   *Latitude* - latitude of the Site in decimal degrees north of the